rmolinari/thesis_1999/1999_thesis.typ

 As well as simplifying it, the proof of #theoremRef(<theorem4.3>) given above appears to correct an error in the proof of #theoremRef(<theorem4.4>) given in @ALS1996.
-That proof adopts the two levels of $H$-permission that are used in @CLW1989 and #chapRef(2) of this thesis., and the two-dimensional cycle structure.
+That proof adopts the two levels of $H$-permission that are used in @CLW1989 and #chapRef(2) of this thesis, and the two-dimensional cycle structure.
 But the second layer of $H$-permission is redundant, as the $C$-permitting actions of #state(4) give default
 $H$-permission, as $C leqt H$ by assumption.